marcgdfb/b8_xspeds/README.md

 X-ray Single Photon Energy Dispersive Spectroscopy Program

+Inputs:
+- List of Image Matrices produced by XSPEDS experiments
+- Energy of photons from emission lines visible on the CCD
+- Pixel width of the CCD
+- Interplanar spacing of crystal used

+Outputs:
+- Spectrum with optimised SNR and energy resolution.

 This program was built upon data with two clear peaks due to the L-$\alpha$ and L-$\beta$ emission lines of Germanium.

 All saved variables are put within a folder "stored_variables" that is within the program